+(1B) In subregulation (1A) —

+within the prohibited distance means —

+(a) for an offence under regulation 13A(1) — within 5 m of a public entrance to an enclosed public place; or

+(b) for an offence under regulation 13A(2) — within 10 m of an air intake for air conditioning equipment that is in or on an enclosed public place.

-(2) A direction under subregulation (1) may be given orally or in writing and if given orally must be reduced to writing as soon as is practicable.
+(2) A direction under subregulation (1) or (1A) may be given orally or in writing and if given orally must be reduced to writing as soon as is practicable.

-(3) A person must comply with a direction given to the person under subregulation (1).
+(3) A person must comply with a direction given to the person under subregulation (1) or (1A).